keepthatworktoyourself/otter/README.md

 import 'otter/dist/css/otter.css'
 ```

-You can also import everything (including a full compiled copy of tailwind) in one go:
+You can also import all styles (including a full compiled copy of tailwind) in one go:

 ```js
 import 'otter/css/all.css